MrEttore/SanctuAIry/README.md

 # SanctuAIry

-**SanctuAIry** is a privacy-first, AI-powered mental health companion.
-It leverages large language models (LLMs) to simulate therapeutic conversations while prioritizing user confidentiality and data security.
+**SanctuAIry** is a privacy-first, AI-powered therapeutic assistant.
+It leverages large language models (LLMs) to simulate therapeutic conversations while prioritizing user confidentiality, privacy, and data security.

 ## Overview

 SanctuAIry is designed to run securely in the cloud within **confidential virtual machines (VMs)**, ensuring that **sensitive user data**—such as therapy sessions and mental health assessments—remains protected and private.

-The app aims to provide an empathetic, intelligent, and responsive AI therapist experience by using open-source LLMs, currently powered by **Meta’s LLaMA 3.2** models.
+The app aims to provide an empathetic, intelligent, and responsive AI therapist experience by using open-source LLMs, currently powered by **Meta’s LLama 3.2** models.

 > ⚠️ While the architecture is planned for deployment in confidential VMs, this feature is not yet implemented.
 Current development is focused on core functionality.